symbolicdata/symbolicdata.github.io/Publications.markdown

 #### Presentations

+-   H.-G. Gräbe: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/dmv-14.pdf) of the SymbolicData Project at the [DMV-PTM joint meeting 2014](http://dmv.ptm.org.pl/) in Poznań, 2014-09-18.
--   H.-G. Gräbe: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/cicm-14.pdf) of the SymbolicData Project at the [Conferences on Intelligent Computer Mathematics 2014](http://openaccess.tu-dresden.de/ocs/index.php/ic-escience/iceseh2014) in Coimbra, 2014-07-07.
+-   H.-G. Gräbe: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/cicm-14.pdf) of the SymbolicData Project at the [Conferences on Intelligent Computer Mathematics 2014](http://cicm-conference.org/2014/cicm.php) in Coimbra, 2014-07-07.
 -   H.-G. Gräbe: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/Iceseh-14.pdf) of the SymbolicData Project at the [International Conference on Infrastructures and Cooperation in e-Science and e-Humanities](http://openaccess.tu-dresden.de/ocs/index.php/ic-escience/iceseh2014) in Leipzig, 2014-06-05.
 -   H.-G. Gräbe: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/AKSW-14_3.pdf) of the SymbolicData Project at the [AKSW Colloquium](http://aksw.org/Events.html), 2014-03-17.
--   H.-G. Gräbe: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/BadBoll-14.pdf) of the SymbolicData Project at the [SPP 1489](http://www.computeralgebra.de/) Jahrestagung in Bad Boll, 2014-03-04.
+-   H.-G. Gräbe: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/BadBoll-14.pdf) of the SymbolicData Project at the [SPP 1489](http://www.computeralgebra.de/) Annual Meeting in Bad Boll, 2014-03-04.
 -   A. Nareike: [Presentation](http://symbolicdata.uni-leipzig.de/Presentations/eScience-20130611.pdf) of the SymbolicData Project at the [E-Science Workshop](http://www.escience-sachsen.de/?p=1342) in Dresden, 2013-06-11.
 -   The [SymbolicData Poster](http://symbolicdata.uni-leipzig.de/Uploads/overview-poster.pdf) (designed by Andreas Nareike, 2013)
 -   H.-G. Gräbe: The SymbolicData Project.
 Talk given at the Special Semester on Groebner Bases Linz 2006. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/linz-06.pdf))